chrisgrieser/shimmering-obsidian/docs/Utility Features.md

 ## Update Plugins & Metadata
 **`oupdate`: Update Plugins and Metadata used by this workflow**
-- Update your Community Plugins
-- Update your Beta Plugins (installed via [the BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat))
+- Update your Community Plugins (and Beta plugins installed via [the BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat)).
 - Re-index the data for the [Documentation Search](Documentation%20and%20Forum%20Search.md).
-- Refresh the metadata used for this workflow manually or set an interval to refresh it automatically.
-See the section on [workflow configuration for more information](Workflow%20Configuration.md#Metadata-Extractor-Configuration)
+- Refresh the metadata used for this workflow manually.